complycube/complycube-android-sdk/README.md

         }
 ```

-When the outcome is a `Result.Success`, you can start creating [check requests](https://docs.complycube.com/api-reference/checks/create-a-check) using the captured data.
+When the outcome is a `Result.Success`, you can create [check requests](https://docs.complycube.com/api-reference/checks/create-a-check) using the captured data.
 The IDs of the uploaded resources are returned in the `stages` property.

-For example, our default flow, which include an Identity Document, Selfie (Live Photo), and Proof of Address, would have a stages collection that looks like this.
+For example, our default flow, which includes an Identity Document, Selfie (Live Photo), and Proof of Address, would have a stages collection that looks like this.

 ```kotlin
     (StageResult.Document.Id, StageResult.LivePhoto.Id, StageResult.ProofOfAddress.Id)